ticket-officer/intro-to-python-3/hangman/README.md

 ## How to Run

-1. Ensure you have Python installed on your system.
+1. Ensure you have Python and `pip` installed on your system.
 2. Clone this repository.
 3. Navigate to the `hangman` directory.
 4. Install the required library by running: